AngokaLted/monorepo-tools/README.md

-# Embedded Artistry Monorepo Tools
+# ANGOKA Monorepo Tools

-**This package is used for splitting the Embedded Artistry monorepo and we share it with our community as it is.
+**This package is used for splitting the ANGOKA monorepo and we share it with our community as it is.
 We are willing to consider issues and pull requests, but this project's primary purpose is to serve our own use case.**

 Tools for building and splitting monolithic repository from existing packages.

 We created these scripts because we couldn't find a tool that would keep the git history of subpackages unchanged.

-You may need to update your `git` (tested on `2.16.1`).
+You may need to update your `git` (tested on `2.53.0`).

-This repository is maintained in [embeddedartistry/monorepo](https://github.com/embeddedartistry/monorepo).
+This repository is maintained in [AngokaLted/monorepo-tools](https://github.com/AngokaLted/monorepo-tools).

 Primary differences from the original [shopsys/monorepo-tools](https://github.com/shopsys/monorepo-tools):